PyO3/pyo3/guide/src/parallelism.md

 ```

 Let's take a look at our [word-count](https://github.com/PyO3/pyo3/blob/master/examples/word-count/src/lib.rs) example,
-we have a `wc_parallel` function utilize the [rayon](https://github.com/nikomatsakis/rayon) crate to count words in parallel.
+where we have a `wc_parallel` function that utilizes the [rayon](https://github.com/nikomatsakis/rayon) crate to count words in parallel.

 ```rust,ignore
 fn wc_parallel(lines: &str, search: &str) -> i32 {